Amed Rosario Player Props: Guardians vs. White Sox

 Amed Rosario At The Plate

-- Rosario is hitting .241 with five doubles, four triples, a home run and eight walks.
+- Rosario is hitting .237 with five doubles, four triples, a home run and nine walks.

-- In 61.0% of his 41 games this season, Rosario has picked up at least one hit.
-He's also had nine multi-hit games.
+- Rosario has picked up a hit in 59.5% of his 42 games this year, with multiple hits in 21.4% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.